ggggg97/ndn4ivc/README.md

 NOTE: A node must have an associated mobility model in-order to be displayed on the animation.
 This applies for both stationary and mobile nodes (See notes below)

 Mandatory
  * 0. Ensure that your wscript includes the "netanim" module.
-Example as in: src/netanim/examples/wscript. <-- put this in our example folder not ns3 folder
+      Example as in: ns-3/src/netanim/examples/wscript. <-- find in the ns3 folder (just example) then put ['netanim'] put this in our example folder not ns3 folder
  * 1. Also include the header [#include "ns3/netanim-module.h"] in your test program
  * 2. Add the statement "AnimationInterface anim ("animation.xml");" before Simulator::Run()